eneko-codes/cronos/README.md

 ### Git Hooks (Pre-commit)

-This project uses a Git pre-commit hook to automatically run `composer fix` before each commit, ensuring code style consistency.
+This project uses a Git pre-commit hook to automatically format staged code before each commit, ensuring consistency.
+It runs:

+- `Pint` on staged PHP files (`*.php`)
+- `Prettier` on staged Blade files (`*.blade.php`)

+Any changes made by these formatters are automatically staged.
 This helps prevent CI failures due to formatting issues.

 **Installation (Recommended):**